art show

 “I’m calling this show ‘Paper Alchemy’ because there is something magical about transforming old letters, book pages and other papers into beautiful and meaningful artwork,” Makino said.
 “And in an age when AI-generated art is everywhere, there is something extra special about pieces that are made completely by hand, with paper, paint and glue, in a way that no computer could replicate.”

-Makino’s joyful, colorful pieces include many Humboldt County landscapes such as forests, oceans, rivers, and dunes.
-Animals including whales, otters, frogs, cats and dogs also feature in her art.
+Makino’s bright and joyful pieces include many Humboldt County landscapes such as forests, oceans, rivers, and dunes.
+Animals including whales, otters, frogs, cats and dogs are also featured in her art.

 Makino is the recipient of a Victor Thomas Jacoby award for her artistic vision and creativity.
 Her haiku regularly appear in poetry journals and anthologies and have won honors in the Touchstone Awards, the Henderson Haiku Contest, the Brady Senryu Contest, the Porad Haiku Award, and the Jane Reichhold International Prize.